DeahRag/deahrag-js/README.md

 ## Help

-If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [discord.js Server](https://discord.gg/tb67pMf2JA).
+If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our official [deahrag-js Server](https://discord.gg/tb67pMf2JA).